fsislaben/stats_crash_course/pages/normal_dist.md

 ![](../pages/images/bellcurve.png)

-Now for those of you that do actually want to read a little bit, here we go.
 The normal distribution, also known as a Gaussian distribution is a probability distribution that is symmetric about the mean.
 Symmetric distributions are where a dividing line can produce two mirror images.
 In this case, the dividing line also happens to occur at the mean.